Our commitment to you:

 - Name and contact information including postal address, telephone numbers and email address.

-- Information such as date of birth, the fundraising events, volunteering opportunities or activities you are interested in and your personal contact preferences.
+- Information such as date of birth, gender, employment status, demographic information, attitudes, opinions, the fundraising events, volunteering opportunities or activities you are interested in and your personal contact preferences including usernames and passwords.

 - Financial information, including Direct Debit details provided as part of a regular gift or lottery membership.